-After obtaining your Bachelor’s degree in Applied Mathematics, you can further specialize by completing a Master’s programme.
-Around 70% of our graduates enter the Master’s programme Applied Mathematics at the University of Twente.
-Another 20% choose a different Master’s programme.
+After obtaining your Bachelor’s in Applied Mathematics, you can further specialise by completing a master’s.
+Around 70% of our graduates enter the Master’s Applied Mathematics at the University of Twente.
+Another 20% choose a different master’s.
 A few join the job market straight away, or start their own business.

-Most Applied Mathematics alumni continue on to the two-year, English-taught Master’s programme Applied Mathematics at the University of Twente.
-You are directly admissible to this Master’s programme with your Bachelor’s degree in Applied Mathematics.
-The Master’s programme will make you a specialist in modern mathematical techniques.
+Most Applied Mathematics alumni continue on to the two-year, English-taught Master’s Applied Mathematics at the University of Twente.
+You are directly admissible to this master’s with your Bachelor’s in Applied Mathematics.
+The master’s will make you a specialist in modern mathematical techniques.
 You will work closely with people from other academic disciplines, such as physics, engineering, logistics and computer science.
 You will also become a junior member of one of our research groups, actively participating in your supervisor’s research programme.

-In the Master’s programme Applied Mathematics you can specialize in:
+In the Master’s Applied Mathematics you can specialise in:

 - Mathematical Systems Theory, Applied Analysis and Computational Science